Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 export default React.memo(CounterUseSelector)
 ```

 `js,useSelector()` will cause re-renders if the value it produces has changed.
-When returning an object be aware that unless it's the same object by reference equality the component will re-render even if the objects properties are the same.
+When returning an object be aware that unless it's the same object by reference equality the component will re-render even if the properties of the object are the same.
 You can get around this by always returning the same object.

 What approach truly give your app better performance is best left decided to [actual testing](/article/js-perf-assumptions).